Finding a date in today’s world is as easy as the swipe of a thumb. Or at least, that’s the theory.

 It’s Still Just Tinder

 Believe it or not, there have been times when I’ve matched with someone.
 But this is when Tinder becomes the same old Tinder.
 I’ll open with a line or two, or perhaps a gif (I’m acutely aware that the girl always expects the guy to start proceedings: something I take issue with, but that’s another story) to then get zero response.
 This brings up several feelings, the first of which is bemusement.
-They liked me first, I reciprocated, started conversation but then they decide they’re no longer interested.
+They liked me first, I reciprocated, started a conversation but then they decide they were no longer interested.
 There is, of course, a chance it’s to do with my opening lines, but I’m a witty Englishman, so that can’t be it…

 Not All Profiles Are Real